Leomelonseeds/MissileWars/README.md

 All the original, best features of Missile Wars are here, including the ability to choose your team and to join games while they're running.
 Of course, this plugin offers many features to expand and improve upon the original Missile Wars.

+*Do not try to compile and use this plugin on your own server.
+It will not work.*

 ## Items
 With over 35 new unique missiles (most credited to the Rocket Riders team!) and utility items, gameplay has been made more interesting, offering many new strategies and possibilities for team collaboration.
 Below are some new utility items:
 * **Torpedo** - A block-based sky mine that explodes on contact with missiles and players